-CJCC asks that applicants direct all questions to Aisha Ford, Program Director or Jennifer Wade, Planning and Policy Development Specialist.
-Applicants may reach Ms. Ford by email, Aisha.Ford@cjcc.ga.gov, or by phone at (404) 657-2045 or Ms. Wade by email, Jennifer.Wade@cjcc.ga.gov, or by phone at (404) 657-1972.
+CJCC asks that applicants direct all questions to Matthew Pitts, Planning and Policy Development Specialist.
+Applicants may reach Mr. Pitts by email Matthew.Pitts@cjcc.ga.gov, or by phone at (404) 657-2014.
 Although questions will be permitted until the date of the RFP submission, they will be answered subject to staff availability.
 As such, applicants are strongly encouraged to pose all questions as early as possible in the RFP process.